vperrinfr/Bob_mini-tasks/README.md

-# 🤖 Bob AI Assistant - Testing Repository
+# 🤖 IBM Project Bob AI Assistant

 This repository contains a **Mini Tasks application** designed to test and showcase Bob's capabilities as an AI coding assistant.
 Bob from **IBM** is your AI software development partner that understands your intent, repo, and security standards.